chennethelius/impulse-purchase-extension/README.md

 **AIn’t Buying It** brings people and AI together to make online shopping more mindful, responsible, and financially healthy.

 When you visit a checkout or product page, the extension:
-1. **Intercepts** the purchase page and opens a chatbot overlay.
+1. **Intercepts** the purchase page and opens a chatbot overlay with a two-minute timer.
 <p align="center">
  <img src="screenshots/exampleblock.png" alt="example blocked purchase" width="600" />
 </p>
-3. **Engages** the user in a short conversation about their motivation for buying.
+3. **Engages** the user in a short conversation about their motivation for buying, where successful attempts to convince the AI decrease the timer.
 <p align="center">
  <img src="screenshots/examplechat.png" alt="example chat" width="600" />
 </p>
-4. **Finds alternatives** for the product using free, public APIs or web searches.
+4. **Finds alternatives** for the product using AI and web searches.
 <p align="center">
  <img src="screenshots/exampleproceed.png" alt="example chat conclusion" width="600" />
 </p>